csiiiv/philgeps-awards-dashboard/docs/PRODUCTION_DEPLOYMENT_GUIDE.md

 # Production Deployment Guide

 ## Overview
-This guide covers deploying the PHILGEPS Awards Dashboard with OpenAPI documentation to a production environment.
+This guide covers deploying the PHILGEPS Awards Dashboard to a production environment using traditional deployment methods (non-containerized).
+For Docker-based deployment, see the [Docker Deployment Guide](DOCKER_DEPLOYMENT_GUIDE.md).

 ## Prerequisites
 - Python 3.11+